gioblu/BIPLAN/documentation/cycles.md

 # Prints 0, 1, 3, 4, 5, Finished
 ```
-When the `continue` statement is encountered within a `for`, all following statements part of the `for` are ignored and the next iteration is initiated.
+When `continue` is encountered within a `for`, all following statements part of the `for` are ignored and the next iteration is initiated.

 ---